aditya43/docker-kubernetes/README.md

 ```diff
 + Swarm Update Examples
 ```
-- Just update the `image` to a newer version, that is already being used:
+- Just update the `image` to a newer version, that is already being used.
+We will have to use `service update` command:
     ```sh
     docker service update --image myapp:1.2.1 <SERVICE_NAME>
+    ```
+- Adding an `environment` variable and remove a `port`.
+We will have to use `service update` command:
+    ```sh
+    docker service update --env-add NODE_ENV=production --publish-rm 8080
     ```

 ----------------------------------------